-Education to Employment (E2E) Partners, a recognized Regional P-16 Council, continues to research, revise, and support the implementation of college readiness and preparatory courses throughout school districts in the Coastal Bend through the Academic Vertical Alignment Training and Renewal (AVATAR) regional committee.
+The Regional P-16 Council, led by Education to Employment Partners, continues to research, revise, and support the implementation of college readiness and preparatory courses throughout school districts in the Coastal Bend through the Academic Vertical Alignment Training and Renewal (AVATAR) regional committee.

 In Texas, students are College Ready and/or Career Ready if they meet certain academic indicators or standardized testing benchmarks set by the Texas Higher Education Coordinating Board (THECB) and the Texas Education Agency (TEA).
 In general, College- and Career- Ready graduates should be able to enter and succeed in entry-level post-secondary courses with no need for remediation.